Urinary Incontinence: Treatments

-- Tension free mid-urethral slings - a small strip or sling of synthetic flexible material that becomes integrated in tissue and forms a “hammock of support” under the urethra
+- Tension free mid-urethral slings — a synthetic flexible material that becomes integrated into the tissue around the urethra and forms a “hammock of support” under the urethra

 - Marshall Marchetti Krantz procedure (MMK) — surgery where the tissue around the urethra is lifted and stitched to the bone in the front part of the pelvis and to tissue behind the abdominal wall